I study and design technologies that grow curiosity, connection, and capability.

 Education

-PhD, Media Arts & Sciences
+PhD, Media Arts & Sciences (defending June 2026)

-MIT Media Lab, Fluid Interfaces Group, Expected 2026
+MIT Media Lab, Fluid Interfaces Group

 MS, Media Arts & Sciences